infonova/asm-showcase/README.md

 # asm-showcase
 This is a showcase for demostrating Anthos Service Mesh and related Anthos features.

-Terraform is used to deploy [general infrastructure](infra/main.tf) such as VPC, DNS records, a Google managed certificate and the Kubernetes clusters (Autopilot mode).
+Terraform is used to deploy [general infrastructure](infra/main.tf) such as VPC, DNS records, a static IP, and a Google managed certificate and the Kubernetes clusters (Autopilot mode).

 There is a config cluster, which hosts a Multi-Cluster Ingress (MCI) and [is configured using the fleet API with Terraform](infra/modules/config-cluster/fleet.tf).
-For this demo, a google managed certificate is referenced in the [MCI declaration](config-sync/config-cluster/multi-cluster-ingress.yaml).
+For this demo, a google managed certificate and an static IP are referenced in the [MCI declaration](config-sync/config-cluster/multi-cluster-ingress.yaml).

 There are two worker clusters, which run Anthos Service Mesh, also configured with [Terraform and the fleet API](infra/modules/worker-cluster/asm.tf)